Neon22/Crochet-Charts-Stitch-Sets/Updating Crochet Charts v1.2/Readme.md

     10. You can now see the Tunisian stitches.
         - by clicking on the category column header you can sort Tunisian stitches to the top or bottom.
     11. You can only see the category here for now.
+    12. Close the Stitch Library and select stitches as normal.

 #### 4. Installing Directions symbols.